FlooferLand/studies/cpp-type-performance/README.md

 There is also a chart (`chart.png`).
 Lower numbers are better.

 uint32_t and unsigned int (they're both technically the same) are the fastest ones (on AMD CPUs at least)

+> Feel free to use all the data from this study as long as you credit me somewhere.